Community Classes & Workshops

 UNIS Hanoi is committed to serving the wider Hanoian community.

-UNIS Community Programmes is open to children and adults in the entire Hanoi community including UNIS Hanoi students and families.
-Community Programmes provide a multitude of great opportunities for everyone.
+UNIS Community Programmes' Classes and Workshops are open to children and adults in the entire Hanoi community including UNIS Hanoi students and families.
+These classes and workshops provide a multitude of great opportunities for everyone.
 Our aim is to provide opportunities for learning and enrichment as well as to encourage and promote a deeper understanding of our host country and of other cultures.

 UNIS Hanoi Community Programmes continues to grow each year, expanding deeper into our community.
 This year, new courses offered within the Community Programmes included: expanded swimming options, IT classes, Yoga and Zumba Dance, and Fun Art Attack.
 More and more Vietnamese families are attracted to the programme and look forward to enrolling their children in the many activities which are on offer.
 Over 1,500 participants in over 100 different classes have been involved in the Community Programmes during the 2014-2015 school year.